ericblandet/angularquotation/README.md

 - The quotation is a tree, with a root node which is not displayed.
 This allows to recursively compute each totalPrice.
 It also allows to add new lines easily in the database.
 - The table is a mat-table, mixed with a reactive mat-form, which complicates a lot the script of the component, especially regarding the insertion of new lines.

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.
+Run `npm run json-server` for a fake server api.
+Navigate to `http://localhost:3000/`.

 ## Remarks